Master of Business Administration (MBA)

 Prerequisite: Limited to MBA students.

-This course will provide a substantive introduction to the key principles and practical challenges in the law, management and marketing of nonprofit organizations (NPOs) and non-governmental organizations (NGOs).
+This course will provide an introduction to the key principles and practical challenges in the law, management and marketing of nonprofit organizations (NPOs) and non-governmental organizations (NGOs).

 Attributes: Higher Cost Per Credit